 Becoming Like a Lake - creating a larger container for our experience.

-There is a parable about an ageing spiritual master who had an apprentice.
-This young man was always miserable, always complaining about this or that.
-Growing tired at last of his disciple's attitude, the master sent him one morning to fetch a bag of salt from the store house.
+There is a parable about an ageing spiritual teacher who had an apprentice.
+This young man was often miserable, always complaining about something or other.
+Growing tired at last of his disciple's attitude, the teacher sent him one morning to fetch a bag of salt from the store house.

-When the apprentice returned, the master instructed the unhappy young man to take a handful of salt, put in a glass of water, and then drink it.
+When the apprentice returned, the teacher instructed the unhappy young man to take a handful of salt, put in a glass of water, and then drink it.

 ‘Bitter,’ spat the apprentice.

 His teacher chuckled and asked the young man to take another handful of salt and follow him down to the lake.